 Although GPS tracking laws are still undefined in many aspects, the precise, affordable, and accessible nature of the technology ensures its continued use as a valuable tool for law enforcement.
 With tracking devices capable of performing the monitoring work of multiple individuals, police departments can rely on this technology even in budget-constrained times.
 The data provided by GPS tracking devices aids in the ongoing battle against crime, enabling law enforcement agencies to enhance their investigative capabilities.

 Criminal Penalties For Improper GPS Usage In WI

 What are the criminal penalties for improper GPS use in the state of Wisconsin?
 The answer is you would be found guilty of Class A misdemeanor.
 This is why in order to avoid GPS legal issues you should consult with an attorney before using a vehicle tracker.

 Track Spouse In Wisconsin

 Can you legally track your spouse?
-Well, first know that the family code in Wisconsin states that “fault” is a zero factor in property division or other financial issues related to divorce.
-So even if you use a tracker and find out your spouse is cheating it won’t help your case.
-The GPS data will only satisfy your own curiosity.
-Now let’s dig a little deeper into the legality of tracking a spouse.
-Wisconsin law states that it is a Class A misdemeanor to place a GPS device on a vehicle without the owner’s consent.
+The family code in Wisconsin doesn’t consider “fault” in property division or financial issues related to divorce.
+Even if you use a tracker and discover infidelity, it won’t affect your case.
+The GPS data merely satisfies curiosity.
+Let’s delve into the legality of tracking a spouse.
+Wisconsin law deems it a Class A misdemeanor to place a GPS device on a vehicle without the owner’s consent.
 However, if you own the vehicle, you can track it without consent.
 Therefore, if you place a tracker on a partner’s car parked on public property, it falls into a legal gray area.

 “(a) Places a global positioning device or a device equipped with global positioning technology on a vehicle owned or leased by another person without that person’s consent.”